 Invites will be sent to:

-- students due to graduate in January 2022.
+- Students who are due to graduate in January 2022

 Is there disabled access at the venue?